scrapjs/audio-through-stream/readme.md

     //number of sample-frames processed
     this.count;

-    //If time of the current chunk is more than 3s, end stream if (this.time > 3) return null;
+    //if the time of current chunk is more than 3s, end stream if (this.time > 3) return null;

-    //simple throttling for debug
+    //simple throttling for debug, usually `done` is called right away in sync fashion setTimeout(done, 100);
-    setTimeout(done, 100);
   }?,